curthayman/pantheon-metrics-dashboard/README.md

 - Parses and displays the results in a beautiful, interactive dashboard.
 - Shows charts, a cache efficiency gauge, and a summary.
 - Lets you export the parsed data as CSV.
+- Sends a Slack Alert to your Slack Channel of your choosing with anomolies, and Low Cache Efficiency warnings.

 ---